How do you pick the right logo designer.

-Why Picking the Right Designer Matters
+Why Picking the Right Graphic Designers Matters

-2. Understanding of your needs and desires.
+- 2. Understanding of your needs and desires.
 A good logo designer knows that what you want has to come first, and will always put your needs first in the design process.

 Qualities of a Good Logo Designer

-A designer who has these four qualities will be in a very good position to evaluate your needs, listen to your concerns, and then come up with one or more designs to represent you and your company.
+In conclusion, a designer who has these four qualities will be in a very good position to evaluate your needs, listen to your concerns, and then come up with one or more designs to represent you and your company.

-Tips for Evaluating Designers
+Tips for Evaluating Graphic Designers

-It may be helpful to know the qualities of a good logo designer, but some of these qualities may be difficult to discern without research.
+Furthermore, it may be helpful to know the qualities of a good logo designer, but some of these qualities may be difficult to discern without research.
 With that in mind, here are some tips to help you evaluate potential designers and choose the one who’s the best fit for you.